patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ## Code

-The primary PatternFly libraries include React and HTML/CSS (commonly called "core").
+The primary PatternFly libraries include HTML/CSS (commonly called "core") and React.
 If you're looking to contribute to PatternFly's codebase, these libraries are a good place to start.
 You can help out by taking existing issues, or creating issues for bugs and other changes.

-If you have any questions about these projects, you can reach out to us on our ['patternfly-react'](https://patternfly.slack.com/archives/C4FM977N0) and ['patternfly-core'](https://patternfly.slack.com/archives/C9Q224EFL) Slack channels.
+If you have any questions about these projects, you can reach out to us on our [patternfly-core](https://patternfly.slack.com/archives/C9Q224EFL) and [patternfly-react](https://patternfly.slack.com/archives/C4FM977N0) Slack channels.

 ### Existing development issues

-To learn about existing work that has been approved, but not started, you can view open issues in both our [`patternfly`](https://github.com/patternfly/patternfly/issues) (HTML/CSS) and [`patternfly-react`](https://github.com/patternfly/patternfly-react/issues) (React) repositories.
+To learn about existing work that has been approved, but not started, you can view open issues in both our [patternfly](https://github.com/patternfly/patternfly/issues) (HTML/CSS) and [patternfly-react](https://github.com/patternfly/patternfly-react/issues) (React) repositories.
 If you find an issue that you're interested in working on, leave a comment and someone from our team will reach out to you with next steps.

 Be sure to view our detailed contribution instructions for both of these repositories:
 - [Core contribution guidelines](https://github.com/patternfly/patternfly#guidelines-for-css-development)